-The three-year medical oncology fellowship programme provides comprehensive teaching and experience in the field of Solid Tumor Oncology and Haematological Malignancies.
-A comprehensive teaching ground is available for the Fellowship Programme in Medical Oncology.
-Fellows are responsible for giving quality care to the patients admitted to the hospital, seen in clinics and while receiving chemotherapy, directly under faculty supervision.
+The three-year medical oncology residency program provides comprehensive teaching and experience in the field of Solid Tumor Oncology and Hematological malignancies.
+A comprehensive teaching ground is available for the Residency Program in Medical Oncology.
+Trainee residents in medical oncology are responsible for giving quality care to the patients admitted to the hospital, seen in clinics and while receiving chemotherapy, directly under faculty supervision.
 They are encouraged to treat patients independently, especially in their senior years.
-They have separate rotations in haematology, paediatric oncology, radiation oncology, surgical oncology, histopathology, radiology and infectious diseases.
-A specific schedule for each fellow is given at the beginning of each year.
+They have separate rotations in hematology, pediatric oncology, radiation oncology, radiology, infectious diseases and dedicated time for research.
+A specific schedule for each trainee is given at the beginning of each year.

-The programme aims to produce Medical Oncologists who understand all aspects of care of patients with cancer including: diagnosis, staging, treatment, palliative and psychological care.
-They would have the expertise in medical treatment of patients with solid tumors and haematologic malignancies that includes chemotherapy, hormonal therapy, biological therapy, analgesic and supportive and end of life care.
+The program aims to produce Medical Oncologists who understand all aspects of care of patients with cancer including diagnosis, staging, treatment, palliative and psychological care.
+They would have the expertise in medical treatment of patients with solid tumors and hematologic malignancies that includes chemotherapy, hormonal and biological therapy, supportive and end of life care.
 They would be able to comprehend and evaluate the merits and demerits of new therapies available, and to determine how these therapies can be incorporated into the care of cancer patients.
 They would have sound knowledge of the social, legal, and financial issues involved in the care of cancer patients, both during the active treatment phase and then at the terminal phase of care of these patients.
 They would be able to understand the principles of prevention and early detection of cancer including screening.
 A Medical Oncologist would also understand the principles and indications of autologous and allogeneic bone marrow transplantation.

-The Medical Oncology Fellowship encompasses a minimum of three years’ which includes separate rotations in radiation oncology, paediatric oncology, laboratory haematology, radiology and infectious diseases.
-Electives are also provided for research, breast surgery, histopathology, daycare oncology and bone marrow transplant.
+The Medical Oncology Residency Program encompasses a minimum of three years’ which includes separate rotations in radiation oncology, pediatric oncology, laboratory hematology, radiology, infectious diseases and dedicated time for research.
+They also rotate in bone marrow transplant unit.

-Medical Oncology fellows should know how to infuse chemotherapy and be able to perform bone marrow aspiration and biopsy and paracentesis.
+Medical Oncology trainee residents should know how to infuse chemotherapy and be able to perform bone marrow biopsy and paracentesis.
 They should have the knowledge in identifying and treating the toxicities associated with cancer treatment.
 They should understand the multidisciplinary approach required to optimise cancer care.
 They should be able to interpret the radiological imaging and to coordinate that into cancer care.
-They are supposed to present in journal clubs held weekly, attend all multi-disciplinary tumor board meetings, and they are encouraged to start their fellows’ clinic in the last six months under the supervision of faculty to fine tune their skills attained over the previous years.
+They are supposed to present in journal clubs held weekly, attend all multi-disciplinary tumor board meetings, core sessions and participate in other academic and scholarly activities.
+They are supposed to do night duties every fourth day (as per schedule and in accordance with working hours approved by PGME).

-Trainees are evaluated for clinical competence.
-Supervising faculty specifically evaluates clinical judgment, medical knowledge, clinical skills (history/ exam/ procedures), humanistic qualities, professional attitudes and behavior, medical care and overall competence as a subspecialist consultant.
-Faculty also regularly reviews medical records to assess the record keeping and written communication abilities of trainees.
-The supervising faculty provides verbal feedback to trainees regarding their performance prior to the end of each rotation.
-Records of evaluations are maintained in file for credentialing and are accessible to trainees for review on request.
+Trainees will be evaluated for clinical competence.
+Supervising faculty will specifically evaluate the trainee for clinical judgment, medical knowledge, clinical skills (history/ exam/ procedures), humanistic qualities, professional attitudes and behavior, medical care and overall competence as a subspecialist consultant.
+There will be written MCQ paper at the end of each year.
+Faculty will also regularly review medical records to assess the record keeping and written communication abilities of trainees.
+The supervising faculty will provide verbal feedback to trainees regarding their performance prior to the end of each rotation.
+Records of evaluations will be maintained in file for credentialing and will be accessible to trainees for review on request.

-Faculty evaluations by fellows are conducted periodically.
-Formal sessions are held between fellows and the faculty on regular basis to review their progress.
+Faculty evaluations by fellows will be conducted periodically.
+Formal sessions will be held between trainees and the faculty on regular basis to review their progress.

 There are five full-time and two part-time faculty members involved in teaching.
-The Programme Director is Dr Nehal Masood, MD, Associate Professor, Department of Medicine.
+The Program Director is Dr. Nehal Masood, MD, Associate Professor, Department of Oncology.

 Dr Nehal Masood, MD